rust-lang/rust/src/doc/rustc-dev-guide/src/query.md

 one per crate.

-These `Providers` structs are ultimately created and populated by `librustc_driver`, but it does this by distributing the work throughout the other `rustc_*` crates.
+These `Providers` structs are ultimately created and populated by `rustc_driver`, but it does this by distributing the work throughout the other `rustc_*` crates.
 This is done by invoking various [`provide`][provide_fn] functions.
 These functions tend to look something like this: